M-Endymion/powershell-sccm/README.md

 - PowerShell 5.1 or PowerShell 7+
 - Appropriate SCCM admin permissions
-- Modules: ConfigurationManager, ActiveDirectory (when needed)
+- SCCM / MECM environment (recommended for detection rules)

 ---

 ### Disclaimer

-These scripts were written for use in a production environment.
-Always test in a non-production environment first.
+Test all scripts in a non-production environment first.
+Some scripts may need minor adjustments for your specific environment.

 ---